Keith Payne

 [Victoria Cross citation, The London Gazette, 1969]

-That night, 'at great personal risk', Payne headed off into the darkness to find the men under his command who had scattered in panic during the fighting.
+That night, 'at great personal risk', Keith headed off into the darkness to find the men under his command who had scattered in panic during the fighting.
 Some were wounded.

-Over 3 hours, amidst continuing enemy gunfire, Payne searched the area for his men.
+Over 3 hours, amidst continuing enemy gunfire, Keith searched the area for his men.
 He organised the rescue of 40 wounded and stranded soldiers who had been separated from the rest of the unit.
-He also helped a seriously wounded United States.
-Several hours later, in the early hours of the morning, Payne and his men made it safely back to base after a long trek.
+He also helped a seriously wounded US soldier.
+Several hours later, in the early hours of the morning, Keith and his men made it safely back to base after a long trek.

-Payne received medals for his bravery from Britain, the United States and the Republic of Vietnam.
+For his actions, Keith received medals from Britain, the US and the Republic of Vietnam.

 He was presented with his VC by Queen Elizabeth II in Brisbane on 13 April 1970.
-His wife, Florence, and sons Ronald, Gregory, Colin, Ian and Derek all attended the ceremony aboard the Royal Yacht Britannia.
+Keith's wife, Florence, and sons Ronald, Gregory, Colin, Ian and Derek attended the ceremony aboard the former royal yacht Britannia.

-Speaking about the events of the night that led to his VC, Payne said:
+Speaking about the events of the night that led to his VC, Keith said:

 You have a responsibility and my responsibility was, I was the company commander, and it was my responsibility to look after my soldiers.
 And, basically, that's all that happened, but it happened under very arduous circumstances.
 You either accept the responsibility or you bloody well don't.